Mayada92/nurtured-hub/src/content/work/bsu-graduate-assistant-en.md

   - "Research Ethics"
 ---

-As a Graduate Assistant in the Educational Psychology department at Boise State University, I support faculty in developing course materials, creating educational resources, and contributing to research projects that explore effective teaching and learning strategies.
+As a Graduate Assistant in the Educational Psychology department at Ball State University, I support faculty in developing course materials, creating educational resources, and contributing to research projects that explore effective teaching and learning strategies.